-There are four major insurance companies, TM hf., Sjóvá-Almennar tryggingar hf., VÍS hf., and Vörður tryggingar hf., which are licensed to operate in Iceland.
-TM hf., Sjóvá Almennar tryggingar hf., and VÍS have been active in the financial market through their investment activities in Iceland.
-Kvika Bank the parent company of TM hf., Sjóvá-Almennar tryggingar hf., and VÍS hf. insurance companies are listed on Nasdaq Iceland.
+Furthermore, there are four major insurance companies, TM hf., Sjóvá-Almennar tryggingar hf., VÍS, and Vörður tryggingar hf., which are licensed to operate in Iceland.
+Tryggingamiðstöðin hf., Sjóvá Almennar tryggingar hf., and VÍS have been active in the financial market through their investment activities in Iceland.
+TM hf., Sjóvá-Almennar tryggingar hf., and Vátryggingafélag Íslands hf. insurance companies are listed on Nasdaq Iceland.
+The commercial bank, Kvika Bank and TM hf. merged into one entity on 30 March 2021, after regulatory and shareholders approvals42.
+In October 2023 Kvika Bank announced the board of director's decision to initiate a process for the sale or listing of TM hf.
+Hebruary 2023, the insurance company VÍS. and the credit undertaking company Fossar announced they would begin a preliminary discussion on a potential combination of the two companies.
+In October 2023, VÍS and Fossar announced that the merger of the two companies had been completed.